-The Company is subject to risks common to other life science companies in early stages of development including, but not limited to, uncertainty of product development and commercialization, lack of marketing and sales history, development by its competitors of new technological innovations, dependence on key personnel, market acceptance of products, product liability, protection of proprietary technology, ability to raise additional financing and compliance with government regulations, in the markets in which the Company is seeking approvals, including FDA regulations.
-If the Company does not successfully advance its programs, including the Centessa Subsidiaries' programs, into and through human clinical trials and/or enter into collaborations for its programs and commercialize any of its product candidates, it may be unable to produce product revenue or achieve profitability.
+The Company is subject to risks common to other life science companies in early stages of development including, but not limited to, uncertainty of product development and commercialization, lack of marketing and sales history, development of new technological innovations by its competitors, dependence on key personnel, market acceptance of products, product liability, protection of proprietary technology, ability to raise additional financing and compliance with government regulations, in the markets in which the Company is seeking approvals, including FDA regulations.
+If the Company does not successfully advance its programs into and through human clinical trials and/or enter into collaborations for its programs and commercialize any of its product candidates, it may be unable to produce product revenue or achieve profitability.

-The Company has incurred losses and negative cash flows from operations since inception and the Company had an accumulated deficit of \$601.9 million as of December 31, 2022.
+The Company has incurred losses and negative cash flows from operations since inception and the Company had an accumulated deficit of \$752.9 million as of December 31, 2023.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of the product candidates currently in development by the Centessa Subsidiaries.
 Substantial additional capital will be needed by the Company to fund its operations (including those of the Centessa Subsidiaries) and to develop its product candidates.

 In October 2021, the Company entered into a Note Purchase Agreement with Oberland Capital Management LLC ("Oberland Capital").
-Under the terms of the agreement, Oberland Capital will purchase up to \$300.0 million of 6-year, interest-only (initial interest rate was 8.0% per annum), senior secured notes ("the Notes") from the Company including \$75.0 million, funded on October 4, 2021, \$125.0 million available through 2023 at the Company's option, and \$100.0 million available to fund Mergers and Acquisitions ("M&A"), in-licensing, or other strategic transactions, at the option of the Company and Oberland Capital (See - Note 6 "Debt").
+As of December 31, 2023, in addition to the principal amount of senior secured notes already funded on October 4, 2021 of \$75.0 million, Oberland Capital will purchase up to \$75.0 million through September 2024 at the Company's option, and up to \$100.0 million to fund Mergers and Acquisitions ("M&A"), inlicensing, or other strategic transactions, at the option of the Company and Oberland Capital (See - Note 6 "Debt").